remp2020/remp/Mailer/extensions/mailer-module/README.md

     "code": 22, // String, required; URL-friendly slug identifying mail type "title": "Foo Bar", // String, required: Title of mail type "description": "Newsletter sent to our premium subscribers", // String, required: Description of list visible in Mailer admin
+    "mail_from": "email@example.com", // String, optional; Who should be used as a sender of email type.
     "sorting": 100, // Integer, optional; Indicator of how the mail types should be sorted in API and web.
 Sorting is in ascending order.
     "locked": false, // Boolean, optional; Flag indicating whether users should be able to subscribe/unsubscribe from the list (e.g. you want your system emails locked and subscribed for everyone)
     "auto_subscribe": false, // Boolean, optional; Flag indicating whether users should be subscribed to this list automatically